-Reading – We have a new reading series this year "Benchmark Literacy" Through the reading series students will learn phonics skills, reading and comprehension strategies, reading fluency, writing and grammar skills, vocabulary, and high frequency words by participating in whole and small group instruction.
+Reading – Our reading series is "Benchmark Literacy" Through the reading series students will learn phonics skills, reading and comprehension strategies, reading fluency, writing and grammar skills, vocabulary, and high frequency words by participating in whole and small group instruction.
 There will be no hardcover basal books, instead students will be given small fiction and nonfiction books to read in class that will match their reading level.
 We will also use a reading framework called The Daily 5/Café to help students learn a multitude of strategies to use when reading.

-Math – This will be year three of the district implementing Pearson "Envisions".
+Math – Our math series is Pearson "Envisions".
 The program teaches concepts directly linked to PA Common Core and encourages students to use "math talk" to explain solutions to problems using numbers, patterns, addition and subtraction concepts, time, and story problems.
+Students will be taught using whole group instruction as well as smaller "guided groups" to meet the needs of each studen.t

 Social Studies and Science – We will explore animals, solids and liquids, plants, citizenship, government, economics, and geography.